 More than any other piece, the Knight has an unusual but extremely clever range of movement on the chessboard.
 The knight chess piece (as Knights in tarot) is strategically moved to the center of the board – where all the action is.
 Its usefulness is dimmed when on the outside because it’s unusual mobility is limited.

 It’s the mobility of the knight (in chess and otherwise) that most intrigues me.
 In chess, the knight has a unique side-swiping movement (and “L” move), unlike any other piece, and can deal some impressive damage to an opponent.

-Same holds true with the Tarot meaning of Knights.
+The same holds true with the Tarot meaning of Knights.
 These cards are archetypal of motion.
 These are the personalities who carry out the task of battle on the front lines.
 They are the right arm of the law for the kingdom.
-They facilitate law, order and execution.
+They facilitate law, order, and execution.

 Knights are about forward motion, high spirit, drive, determination and almost wreck less demand for compliance.
 Knights need their environment to bow to their will.
 They aren’t quite mature enough to know not everything crumples to the application of force.